 Last Albums: Eagles - Long Road Out Of Eden (2007)

 However, once you get by the moral contradictions and actually delve into Henley's songs you'll notice that he makes many valid points.
-Those of you who know where the Garden of Eden was supposed to be located will appreciate the title track's name as a thinly veiled disguise for his views on ending the war in Iraq.
+Those of you who know where the Garden of Eden was supposed to be located will appreciate the title track as a thinly veiled disguise for his views on ending the war in Iraq.
 He is ticked off and he wants the whole world to know it.

 There are many highlights.
 The a cappella "No More Walks In The Wood" opens the album and conjures up visions of "Seven Bridges Road."
 The made for radio "How Long" sounds like classic early Eagles.
 There are smooth ballads such as "I Love To Watch A Woman Dance" and the melodically entrancing "What Do I Do With My Heart" that harken back to the grand tradition of "Best Of My Love."
 "Waiting In the Weeds" shows Henley's softer side.
 Frey's pleasant instrumental with the forward-looking title of "I Dreamed There Was No War" is especially sad following on the heels of the angry title track.